Azure/iot-identity-service/docs/dev/e2e-tests.md

 export AZURE_RESOURCE_GROUP_NAME='iot-identity-service-e2e-tests'
 AZURE_SP_NAME="http://iot-identity-service-e2e-tests"

+# The location of the resource group as well as resources created in the group.
+AZURE_LOCATION='westcentralus'

-az group create --name "$AZURE_RESOURCE_GROUP_NAME" --location 'West US 2'
+az group create --name "$AZURE_RESOURCE_GROUP_NAME" --location "$AZURE_LOCATION"

 # Save the output of this command.
 It contains the password for the SP which cannot be obtained later.
 az ad sp create-for-rbac --name "$AZURE_SP_NAME" --skip-assignment